jbsmith86/dev-random-passwords/README.md

 # Dev-Random-Passwords

+Passwords that need to be used long term and are randomly generated need more randomness than your standard random library.
 On Linux, Unix or OSX /dev/random can be used to create really secure passwords from random bytes.
 This gem provides an implementation to do just that.

 ## Installation